Climate Connections

 Voiced by: Audrey Siek

-Photo credits: BR Metals
+Photo credits: NUS

 Music credits: pixabay & its talented community of contributors